www.sjn1964.com - Official website of . . .

 Remember those great year-end school carnivals held on the school playground.
 Well, after being absent for quite a few years, this tradition was started up again in the late 1980's by a group of parents (in our age group) who remembered how much fun they were and how much we looked forward to them.
 The carnival was again a part of our school's year-end festivities through the end of the 2006-2007 school year.

-St. John Nepomuk parish currently has about 380 families registered.
+As of 2010, St. John Nepomuk parish has about 380 families registered.
 This compares to over 900 families when we were attending school in the 1960's.
 Our class museum webpage has some pictures of the inside of our church and school.

-In 2008, St. John Nepomuk Parish was assigned a parish director Jan Ruidl and an assisting priest Fr.
+St. John Nepomuk Parish was assigned a parish director Jan Ruidl in 2008 and was provided an assisting priest Fr.
 Donald Zerkel who has the Masses each week and administers the sacrements to our parishioners.

 In 2006, St. John Nepomuk school celebrated 100 years of providing a quality Catholic education.
 The student enrollment for the 2006-2007 school year was at 121.
 During our era at SJN in the 1960's, enrollment peaked at about 770 students.